 There are a number of elements required for a successful content marketing strategy.
-Some are more important than others, and some are needed for large enterprises, but not for small businesses.
 But what are the three fundamental elements that are non-negotiable?

-If you are reading this you already know (or hope!) that content marketing is a good strategy for your business.
+If you are reading this you may already know that content marketing is a good strategy for your business.
 For the record, at BroadVision Marketing we are enthusiastically positive that content marketing can work for just about any business!

 "If it's not written down, it's just a rumor."

 But, sometimes, even a documented strategy plan can be deficient if these three pillars have not already been recognized and established as essential elements of your overall strategy.
 So, with that caveat in mind, let's take a look at the three pillars that must support any content marketing strategy.

 For almost any business it is a given that they should have a website.
 Even if yours is a brick-and-mortar enterprise, a website is considered a standard component of a business.
 Without one, you risk being perceived as either out-of-date and out-of-touch, or less than trustworthy.